DorothyTamYiLing/Python_data_analytics/README.md

 <img width="1253" height="368" alt="Screenshot 2026-02-02 at 3 01 23 PM" src="https://github.com/user-attachments/assets/24d465a5-42b1-414a-bb44-4557de090d80" />

-📌 *Most guests were assigned the same room type they booked, though some room types show higher reassignment rates.
+📌 *Inference: Most guests were assigned the same room type they booked, though some room types show higher reassignment rates.
 Room type A has a lower assignment rate among other room type (except room type L for the low booking number), probably due to the very high number of booking it received*

 Note: I think we would have a better picture if we have the total number of available rooms for each room type, as it could really influence the assignment rate!